A novel sequential method for building upper and lower bounds of moments of distributions: Acknowledgments

-When dealing with multi-dimensional settings, traditional quadrature methods rapidly become impractical, and Monte Carlo methods provide an alternative approach by estimating integrals through random sampling \cite{Robert04,mcbook}.
+When dealing with multi-dimensional settings, traditional quadrature methods rapidly become impractical, and Monte Carlo methods provide an alternative approach by estimating integrals through random sampling \cite{Robert04,mcbook,liu2001monte}.
+Markov chain Monte Carlo (MCMC) methods provide another widely used approach, generating dependent samples from the target distribution through a Markov chain mechanism \cite{Robert04}.
 Importance sampling methods, an important family of Monte Carlo algorithms, improve efficiency by favoring regions that contribute most to the integral's value \cite{Robert04,elvira2021advances}.
+Hybrid approaches combining sampling and quadrature, such as importance Gaussian quadrature \cite{elvira2020importance}, have also been proposed to improve efficiency.
 Another powerful approach in high-dimensional integration problems is sparse grid integration, which reduces the curse of dimensionality by combining lower-order quadrature rules adaptively \cite{NovakRitter1996}.
+Quasi-Monte Carlo methods and number-theoretic constructions further improve integration accuracy by using low-discrepancy deterministic point sets, reducing variance compared to standard Monte Carlo approaches \cite{caflisch1998monte,naor2004number}.
 Each of these methods has its advantages and limitations, making their selection highly dependent on the problem at hand.
 A more detailed review of these numerical integration techniques can be found in standard numerical analysis texts, such as the reference book \cite{EvansSwartz2000}, for instance.